 TNR – Trap, Neuter, Return

 Kapsa run a trap, neuter and return programme in and around Kalkan.
 The World Health Organisation, Dogs Trust, RSPCA and many other respected organisations throughout the world consider TNR to be the most effective and humane way to control the stray animal population.

-However, research in various countries has shown a less obvious benefit to returning the neutered adult animals to their street environment – a healthy local population prevents other animals moving in and exacerbating the problem.
-Cats and dogs are naturally territorial, and it’s this factor that keeps the population stable and stops other animals moving into the area, a kind of ‘natural order’.
-If you have ever wondered why you always see certain dogs only in particular areas, this is the reason – they have their established ‘patch’, some have larger areas, some smaller.
+However, research in various countries has shown a less obvious benefit to returning the neutered adult animals to their street environment.
+A healthy local population prevents other animals moving in and exacerbating the problem.
+Cats and dogs are naturally territorial, and it’s this factor that keeps the population stable and stops other animals moving into the area.
+If you have ever wondered why you always see certain dogs only in particular areas, this is the reason.
+Dogs and cats have their established ‘patch’.
+Some dogs and cats have larger areas, some smaller.

-If you are staying in Kalkan or live here please let us know if you see an unneutered animal – each operation makes a big difference to the life of that animal!
+If you are staying in Kalkan or live here please let us know if you see an unneutered animal.
+Each operation makes a big difference to the life of that animal!

 Your support has been essential in continuing the TNR program.
 If you wish to make a donation to help this work, please visit our Donation Page.